Xavesz/Crowd-OS-Decentralized-Safety-Grid-/README.md

 **Contact:** prasurjyadeka130@gmail.com

 ## 1. System Overview
 Crowd OS is an infrastructure-dependent crowd safety architecture designed to mitigate crush asphyxia and stampede risks in high-density environments.
-Unlike GPS-based solutions (which fail indoors) or cellular-dependent alerts (which fail during network congestion), this system operates on a localized **DeepLight-RPL Mesh Network**.

-The core innovation lies in the **"SecureEvent"** logic: a dual-validation protocol that cross-references **macro-crowd physics** (velocity/density) with **micro-biological data** (heart rate) to trigger autonomous evacuation guidance.
+It addresses the "Latency Trap" of CCTV and the "Connectivity Blackout" of cellular networks during mass events.

+The system utilizes a novel **"Aggregate & Compare"** logic where **Stationary Thermal Sensors** (mounted on poles) detect crowd velocity, and **Wearable Wristbands** provide haptic guidance and triangulation.

 > **⚠️ Prior Art & Patent Distinction**
 > This architecture is explicitly distinct from "body-worn" safety devices described in **US Patent 12392583B2** (GovGPT Inc.).
 Crowd OS strictly utilizes **stationary infrastructure nodes** (clamped to poles/walls) for threat detection.
 It does **not** employ visual sensors or cameras integrated into tactical gear for threat identification.

 ---

+## 2. Key Features & Innovations

+### A. The "Density-Crusher" (Stampede Prevention)
+*   **The Problem:** In high-density zones (e.g., mosh pits), standard cameras fail to count people when they merge into a single "blob."
+*   **The Solution:** We utilize **AMG8833 Thermal Omni-Nodes** combined with **Bicubic Interpolation** (to upscale low-res heat grids) and the **Watershed Algorithm**.
+This mathematically separates merged heat blobs to accurately count individuals even when standing shoulder-to-shoulder.

+### B. Silent Guidance (Directional Navigation)
+*   **The Problem:** Loudspeakers are inaudible during concerts or panic.
+*   **The Solution:** The "Guardian Band" provides **Visual Biofeedback**.
+If an exit is blocked, the band vibrates and displays a **Dynamic LED Arrow** on the 1.44" screen, silently guiding the crowd toward the nearest *low-density* exit, balancing the crowd flow automatically.

+### C. Rapid Reunion (Locating Lost People)
+*   **The Problem:** GPS fails indoors and under tents; cellular networks jam during mass events.
+*   **The Solution:** The system uses **Mesh Network Triangulation** (DeepLight-RPL protocol).
+Organizers can query a specific wristband ID (e.g., a lost child), and the grid triangulates their exact position relative to the thermal nodes, facilitating rapid retrieval without relying on 4G/5G.

+---

-## 2. Technical Architecture
+## 3. Technical Architecture

 ### A. The "SecureEvent" Logic Pipeline
 The following diagram details the proprietary "Aggregate & Compare" decision tree designed by Prasurjya Deka.
 It visualizes the conversion of privacy-safe thermal grids into haptic safety guidance.